 Overview of the expected effects of Brexit on public procurement and future policy choices for the UK.Jump to full report >>

 Immediately after Brexit, existing UK regulations on procurement – which implement EU directives – will continue to apply.
+This is true whether the UK ratifies the Withdrawal Agreement with the EU or leaves without a deal.

 After this, there will be more freedom for the UK to set/change its own procurement rules.